Obstetrics and Gynecology

 - Not a bad idea to make a list with all the available interview dates for programs you applied to, especially those you are most interested in to help facilitate quick decisions regarding interview dates, as they commonly overlap

 - November-January: Go on interviews!
 Most programs interview in November-December with a small number of programs interviewing in October and the first two weeks of January.
-Consider taking a month off but be prepared to miss several days of another month so do not schedule any sub-Is during these months.
+Consider taking a month off but be prepared to miss several days of another month; you are only allowed to miss 2 days of sub-I and 5 days of an elective.
 Enjoy the interview season it is lots of fun though it can get tiring.
 Try not to schedule too many back to back.
 Try to go to the social events the night before as it is often the best time to chat with residents and observe their interactions with each other.
+Remember that someone will be watching you at all times; therefore, always be nice and positive!

 - Things to ask residents: things they wish they could change about the program, how supportive faculty is, the mix of married/single/social people in program, do they actually hangout outside work, how much driving they really do.